-KeyBank: On April 5, 2012, through wholly-owned subsidiaries, we borrowed \$19.0 million pursuant to a long-term note payable from KeyBank National Association, which is collateralized by security interests in four of our properties.
-The note accrues interest at a rate of 6.1% per year and we may not repay this note prior to the last three months of the term, or we would be subject to a substantial prepayment penalty.
-The note has a maturity date of May 1, 2022.
-We intend to use the proceeds from the note for future acquisitions and working capital.
+American National Insurance Company: On July 24, 2012, through a wholly-owned subsidiary, we borrowed \$9.8 million pursuant to a long-term note payable from American National Insurance Company, which is collateralized by a security interest in one of our properties.
+The note accrues interest at a fixed rate of 5.6% per year and we may not repay this note during the first five years of the term; however, we may repay the note during the last five years of the term but we would be subject to a prepayment penalty.
+The note has a maturity date of August 1, 2022.
+We used the proceeds from the note for both a future acquisition and working capital.